TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/thefralium-turnoutblues.md

 layout: ../../layouts/Scripts.astro
 ---

-# The Frailium: Turnout Blues
+# The Fralium: Turnout Blues

 **NARRATOR:**
 Brandle, a burly man.
 A merchant for many years, he was known as Max, the nickname of the oldest boat in the dock.
 The day was going slow until Sasha stopped at his office.